The School of Oriental and African Studies, University of London

 - Small group teaching remains an important feature of study at SOAS – its student-staff ratio (11:1) is one of the best in the UK.

-- The SOAS Library is one of the world’s most important academic libraries for the study of Africa, Asia and the Middle East and attracts scholars from all over the world to conduct research
+- The SOAS Library is one of only five National Research Libraries in the UK and one of the world’s most important academic libraries for the study of Africa, Asia and the Middle East.
+It attracts scholars from all over the world.

-- The school offers an unparalleled range of over 30 non-European languages, many of which can be studied at beginner or higher level.
+- Many of our languages can be studied at beginner or higher level.

 - It recently underwent a £6.5-million transformation project which provides a modern environment as the School approaches its centenary in 2016.

-- SOAS has its own exhibition and conference space, the Brunei Gallery, which presents (and promotes) events related to the cultures of Asia, Africa and the Middle East, to be a student resource and a public facility.
+- SOAS has its own exhibition and conference space, the Brunei Gallery, which holds exhibitions and events relating to the cultures of Asia, Africa and the Middle East.

 - In addition to a changing programme of visiting exhibitions and events, a permanent rotating display of our own rich collections of manuscripts and artefacts is on show in the Foyle Special Collections Gallery.